Pallache family: Egypt

+Which members of the family had what foreign citizenship is as yet undetermined, e.g., Spanish under the Decree-Law of 29 December 1948.
+Neither "Palacci" nor variations on the surname appear in either the Egyptian or Greek lists.

 Palacci department store

-In 1897, Palacci brothers Vita, Henri, and family established the "Palacci" (Arabic Balaatshi) department store.
-In 1904, the company's name was "Palacci Menasce et Fils".
-Shortly thereafter, it had become "Palacci Fils, Haim et Cie", located on Muski street near the old Opera House.
+In 1897, Palacci brothers Vita, Henri, and family established the Palacci (Arabic: Balaatshi) department store.
+In 1904, the company's name was Palacci Menasce et Fils.
+Shortly thereafter, it had become Palacci Fils, Haim et Cie, located on Muski street near the old Opera House.
 By 1907, Vita Palacci had become head of the store.
 Also in 1907, newspapers mentions "Mr. Vita Pallacci, the distinguished chief of the house of Palacci Pils, Halm and Co., which is well known in Europe and America" as president of the "Ahemia Society," and again in 1908 By 1909, the Palacci had partnered with A. Hayam, and the store employed 20 office clerks and more than 100–120 sales staff.
 In 1910, "Albert Palacci & Co." appears as a Cairo firm interested in trading in silk.
 At an unclear date, "Palacci, Menasce & Co." are recorded as having stores in Cairo, Tanta, and Mansoura.

 In 1916, "Palacci, Fils, Haym, and Co." were listed among "persons who have been granted licenses to trade in Egypt, with the British Empire, and with Allies of Great Britain".
 The same year, "Palacci Fil, Haim & Co." filed a suit against "Mohamed Moh.
 Sélim".

 When Vita died in 1917, his oldest son Albert Vita Palacci succeeded as manager.
 The store had offices overseas in Paris (1922) to purchase draperies and hardware, while its Cairo offices exported household essentials and perfumes.
 By the mid-1920s, Palacci had branches on Fuad Street and in Heliopolis.

 In 1925, the Palacci partook in a "Gran Corso Carnivalesque" in Cairo, organized by the International Union of Commercial Establishment Employees of Cairo, along with 24 other grand department stores, including: Cicurel,Bon Marché, Mawardi, Salamander, and Paul Favre.
 Other department stores of that time included: Chemla Frères (see Jacqueline Kahanoff), Orosdi-Back, Sednaoui (see Elisa Sednaoui), Hannaux, Chalons, Ades (see Ades Synagogue and Yaakov Ades), Gattegno (see Caleb Gattegno and Joseph Gattegno), Madkur, Ahmad, Yusuf Gamal, Benzion (see owner Moïse Lévy de Benzion and Levi de Benzion), Morum's, Stein's, Raff's, Robert Hughes, Mayer, Tiring.
 The history Maadi: 1904–1962 lists the following Jewish families around the Adly synagogue including: Rasson, Romano, Gold, Kabili, Rofe, Mizrahi, Chalem, Calderon, Agami, setton, Simhon, Sofeir.
 It also lists those Jewish families close by, including: Harris, Risolevi, Hettena, Sullam, Ades, Watoury, Palacci, Curiel, Basri, Farhi, Hazan, and Hazan.
 The history Egypt: The Lost Homeland lists the following Jewish families in Cairo who "were considered Austrian and enjoyed the protection of the Austrian embassy, event though they were not Austrian citizens": Adda, Benarojo, Belilios, Cattaui, Forte, Goldstein, Heffez, Ismalun, Mondolfo, Pallaci, Picciotto, Rossano, and Romano.